buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ```

-Removes a single post from a node.
+Removes a post from a node.

 When a post is deleted,